oleksiirude/Piscine-PHP/README.md

 # Piscine-PHP
 In this project at UNIT Factory (School 42) I swam in the pool with basic web technologies.

-Here more in detail about pool days:
+Here you can see more details about pool days:
 1. Day 00 - HTML, CSS
 2. Day 01 - PHP basic
 3. Day 02 - PHP advanced + regexp functions